tubingtime/817/index.md

 - Large living room with couches, TV, dining table, etc.
 - Designated closet space

+Other things:
-Utilities are generally ~$130/m
+- Utilities are generally ~$130/m
+- No pets

-We like to keep things organized so we each have our own sections for storage in the closets, kitchen, and fridges.
+- We like to keep things organized so we each have our own sections for storage in the closets, kitchen, and fridges.

 ## About Us
 We are recent college graduates, 22 and 23, we like art, music, cooking, dancing, meditation, and the outdoors.